Language

 Alums and Emeriti

-alumni (plural masculine) — collective body of men and women; avoid if possible
+alumnus (singular masculine) / alumni (plural, collective body of men and women) — use alum/alums if possible

-alumnae (plural feminine) — use when referring to women only; avoid if possible
+alumna (singular feminine) / alumnae (plural feminine) — refers to women only; use alum/alums if possible

 Awards and Honors

-• the Nobel Prize in physics/Nobel laureate/Nobel Prize winner
+- the Nobel Prize in physics/Nobel laureate/Nobel Prize winner.
+(Note the capitalization styles.)

-• Alumnus (or Alumna) of the Year (award title from Berkeley Charter Gala; not bias-free language)
+- Alumnus (or Alumna) of the Year (formal name, not bias-free)

 Class Years